mortie23/tpt-teradata-json/README.md

 Make a copy of the `loadJSON-jobvars-template.txt` file as `loadJSON-jobvars-<any-name>.txt`.
 You'll need to run a command like this (depending on what you called your jobvars file.
-`cmd /C tbuild -f loadJSON.tpt -v loadJSON-jobvars-all.txt`.
+`cmd /C tbuild -f loadJSON.tpt -v loadJSON-jobvars-test.txt`.
 This should load all the JSON to a Teradata table.

 ## Test the load